 - Anticoagulation with warfarin is indicated for patients with a mural thrombus.

 - Refractory heart failure or refractory ventricular arrhythmias in patients with aneurysms is an indication for surgical resection.
-The most appropriate surgical approach for patients with postinfarction left ventricular aneurysm remains unclear.
+Successful left ventricular aneurysmectomy with repair using a bovine pericardial patch has been reported.

 - Revascularisation is beneficial for patients with a large amount of viable myocardium around the aneurysmal segment.